danielmichaels/danielms/content/blog/18-http-basics.md

 ## The HTTP Protocol

-**BLUF**: Message based model where the client sends a request and the server retruns a response.
+**BLUF**: Message based model where the client sends a request and the server returnns a response.
 HTTP uses a stateful protocl - TCP - but is stateless, where each request is autonomous and may use a different TCP connection.

 ### HTTP Requests